tytydraco/yessleep/out/Our_Friends_Secret_Is_Deadlier_Than_We_Thought.md

 “Like a rabbit chased by a wolf, you have nowhere to go now,” Jude said as he squatted before me.

 I fumbled my hands around until I felt something firm in my hand.
+I gripped it tight and waited for the perfect moment.

+"I don't understand, they were your friends, why would you kill them?
+And why in suck a way?
+I asked

+"Well Rebecca died like that cause she was always a bitch to me," he responded

+"What about Riley?
+He was your bestfriend," I said

+He smiled, "It's because he was my bestfriend I killed him in the most painless way I knew of."

-I gripped it tight and waited till he leaned in and swung it, hitting him in the hand.
-He fell over, hopefully passed out.
-I ran to Riley’s body and searched his pockets for his keys.
-I grabbed them and ran outside to his car.
-I got in and floored it to my house.
+He leaned towards me and I swung at his head.
+The bat connected with his head and he fell over.
+He didn't get up.
+I got up and ran to Riley's body and searched his pockets.
+I got his keys and ran to his car.
+I turned it on and floored it all the way to my house.

 I got home and locked my door.
 I breathed a sigh of relief and went to call the police on my phone, it was dead.
 That’s fine, I can call the police on my house phone.
 I rushed to it but it was dead as well.
 What the hell was going on?
 Then my lights cut off.

 My heart raced with fear, surely it wasn’t Jude.
 He was passed out when I left, he wouldn’t be up for an hour at the least.
 The air turned frighteningly cold which nipped at my skin.
 I looked around hoping to see something, but all I saw was darkness.

-I heard my floorboards creak behind me and breathe on my neck.
-I froze with fear.
+I heard my floorboards creak behind me and felt a warm breathe breathe against my neck.
+O froze up with fear.

 “I told you, I’d silence you all permanently,” Jude’s disembodied voice said.